ucd-operatingsystem-purple-s18/pintos-p3/readme.md

 ## mmap() should fail (return -1) if:
 	### The size of the file is zero bytes
 	### The range of pages mapped overlaps with existing mapped pages
-## All mappings are implicitly unmapped when a process exits
+## All mappings are implicitly unmapped when a process exits.
-Page Replacement Mechanism
 ====================
+#Page Replacement Mechanism
 ## Eviction Policy
 	### Approximation of LRU replacement (e.g. “clock” algorithm)
 	### Pages that can be deallocated without writing to swap/disk